 };

-Note: As you can see, we are just spreading the props over the component here.
-The ideal way is to use the
+As you can see, we are just spreading the props over the component here.
+The ideal way is to use the hoist-non-react-statics

 package to copy all non-react static methods to the new component.
 Please use that way since it is better than just passing the props.
 A complete explanation is in the React Documentation for Higher-Order Components.